Cosmas Indicopleustes: Christian Topography

 Cosmas was not particularly influential in Byzantium, but he is important for us because he has been commonly used to buttress the claim that all (or most) medieval people believed they lived on a flat earth.
 This claim...is totally false.
 Cosmas is, in fact, the only medieval European known to have defended a flat earth cosmology, whereas it is safe to assume that all educated Western Europeans (and almost one hundred percent of educated Byzantines), as well as sailors and travelers, believed in the earth's sphericity.

-Cosmas was mentioned in Umberto Eco's historical novel, Baudolino.
+One of the few medieval authorities that makes any mention of Cosmas is Photius, the ninth-century patriarch of Constantinople.
+However, he describes Comas’ style as very poor.
+Singling out his specific conception of the organization of the universe, Photius states that much of what Cosmas says is incredible.
+Cosmas, he concludes, might more properly be considered a fabulist rather than a trustworthy authority: “His style is very poor, and he employs a structure beneath the usual standard.
+He also writes certain things that are incredible and not sufficiently faithful to historical truth; on account of which he ought more rightly to be regarded as a fable writer rather than a truthful historian.
+Among the fables he recounts, he sets forth roughly the following doctrines: that the heavens are not of spherical form, nor is the earth; but that the former is like a vault, and the latter longer on one side, and at its extremities joined to the boundaries of the heavens.”Cosmas was mentioned in Umberto Eco's historical novel, Baudolino.
 In the book, a Byzantine priest and spy, Zozimas of Chalcedon, refers to his world topography as the key to finding the mythical Prester John:

 Well, in the empire of us Romans, centuries ago there lived a great sage, Cosmas Indicopleustes, who traveled to the very confines of the world, and in his Christian Topography demonstrated in irrefutable fashion that the earth truly is in the form of a tabernacle, and that only thus can we explain the most obscure phenomena.

 Cosmology aside, Cosmas proves to be an interesting and reliable guide, providing a window into a world that has since disappeared.
 He happened to be in Adulis on the Red Sea Coast of modern Eritrea at the time (c.
 AD 525) when the King of Axum was preparing a military expedition to attack the Jewish king Dhu Nuwas in Yemen, who had recently been persecuting Christians.
 On request of the Axumite king and in preparation for this campaign, he recorded now-vanished inscriptions such as the Monumentum Adulitanum which he mistook for a continuation of another monument detailing Ptolemy III Euergetes's conquests in Asia.
 Neither have been located by archeologists.
 Allusions in the Topography suggest that Cosmas was also the author of a larger cosmography, a treatise on the motions of the stars, and commentaries on the Psalms and Canticles.